MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: MAC-DO and Its Operation

 The "output stationary" array control provides several benefits in terms of data movement.
-Once input and weight data are fetched from DRAM arrays, they are shared across each row and column of the MAC-DO array and reused as many time as the array size.
+Once input and weight data are fetched from other memory arrays, they are shared across each row and column of the MAC-DO array and reused as many time as the array size.
 Also, the MAC results are stationary within each MAC-DO cell for the entire matrix multiplication cycles.
-Thanks to this efficient data reuse for all three types of data, the MAC-DO array can efficiently minimize the data movement cost compared to previous in-situ accelerators \cite{deng2018dracc,li2017drisa,seshadri2017ambit,angizi2019redram,shin2019pvt,li2018scope,roy2021pim}.
+Besides, a single cycle MAC operation within a MAC-DO cell minimizes the overall data access.
+Thanks to these efficient data reuse for all three types of data and a single cycle MAC operation, the MAC-DO array can efficiently minimize the data movement cost compared to previous DRAM-based in-situ accelerators \cite{deng2018dracc,li2017drisa,seshadri2017ambit,angizi2019redram,shin2019pvt,li2018scope,roy2021pim}.